anoma/nspec/docs/arch/node/engines/mempool_worker_behaviour.juvix.md

 5. **Responses and Effects**
    - **Response Delivery**
-     - All messages are sent with mailbox 0 (default response mailbox)
+     - All messages are sent with mailbox 0 (default response mailbox).
-     - Transaction acknowledgment is sent back to original requester
+     - Transaction acknowledgment is sent back to original requester.
-     - Lock requests are sent to all relevant shards
+     - Lock requests are sent to all relevant shards.
    - **Engines spawned**:
-     - Creates new Executor engine with generated configuration
+     - Creates new Executor engine with generated configuration.

 #### Important Notes:

 - The fingerprint generation via a gensym is a simple version of what could be a more complex process

 ### `lockAcquiredAction` flowchart